 Come to the Castle for East Falls Oktoberfest!
 This historic clubhouse is one of the few remaining buildings by Frank Furness, a gun-toting, spear-stabbing Civil War hero with a flair for mad design.

-You’ll see this September 30th — Frank Furness was one sassy architect!
+As you may have seen for yourself — Frank Furness was one sassy architect!

 When the rest of Philadelphia (and the US, really) was still copying Europe, he looked West to define a bold new style unlike anything seen before.
 He’s also the only famous architect ever to receive the Congressional Medal of Honor.